borispovod/crypti-docs/install.md

     forever start app.js

-Browse and login to the web wallet, navigate to "Forging" section, and verify that **Forging enabled** appears in the top right corner.
+Browse and login to the web wallet, navigate to "Forging" section, and verify that **Stop Forging** appears in the top right corner.
+This shows that you are already forging.